-Following the historic development of electricity market regulation and especially since the inception of the NETA26 regime in 2001, wholesale trading in the British market is predominantly characterized by OTC forward transactions with physical settlement of contracts.
-The forward market - when defined as covering maturities from day-ahead up to several years ahead of delivery - hence makes up for about 90% of overall electricity volume traded in the UK (see, e.g., Wilson et al., 2011).
-Compared to other major European electricity markets such as Germany or the Nordic market, financially-settled trades are less common for the British market and mainly concentrate on limited exchange-based trading activity such as at the Intercontinental Exchange (curve) or at the APX UK exchange (prompt).
+Following the historic development of electricity market regulation and especially since the inception of the New Electricity Trading Arrangements (NETA) regime in 2001, wholesale trading in the British market is predominantly characterized by OTC forward transactions with physical settlement.
+The forward market - defined as covering maturities from day-ahead up to several years ahead of delivery - hence makes up for about 90% of overall electricity volume traded in the UK (Wilson et al., 2011).
+Compared to other major European electricity markets such as Germany or the Nordic market, financially-settled trades are less common and mainly concentrate on limited exchange-based trading activity such as at the Intercontinental Exchange (curve) or at the APX UK exchange (prompt).
 More recently, the N2EX platform, operated by Nord Pool Spot and Nasdaq OMX Commodities and established in order to re-strengthen exchange-based trading, has also started to list cash-settled power futures contracts for the British market.
-Despite these efforts, derivatives trading activity still seems to be rather limited, with member participation in futures trading increasing at slow pace only.27
+Despite these developments, exchange-based derivatives trading activity still seems to be rather limited, with member participation in futures trading increasing at slow pace only (see OFGEM, 2011).

-In view of this dispersed market structure with the vast majority of trades still being based on bilateral and broker-based trading, our electricity price data is exclusively based on OTC contracts and was obtained from two sources: Bloomberg provides time series of forward contracts for download; these price data are defined as composite quotes based on data obtained from individual OTC brokers.
-In addition, a very comprehensive and representative data sample was obtained from Marex Spectron, a leading independent energy broker that operates one of Europe's biggest and most established marketplaces for electricity.28 This second data set is entirely based on trade data (including time stamp of trade, executed through platform or voice brokers) and contains a variety of additional types of electricity contracts, out of which a second OTC sample was formed.
-These two samples, for which pricing errors will be analyzed separately in section V, contain the following types of contracts:
+In view of this dispersed market structure with the vast majority of trades still being bilateral or broker-based, our electricity price data is exclusively based on OTC contracts and was obtained from two sources: first, Bloomberg provides historical forward prices which are defined as composite quotes from a panel of OTC brokers.
+Second, we obtained a comprehensive data set from Marex Spectron, a leading independent energy broker that operates one of Europe's largest and most established marketplaces for electricity.
+This second data set is entirely based on trade data (including time stamp of trade, executed through platform or voice brokers) and contains a variety of additional types of electricity contracts, out of which a second OTC sample was formed.
+These two samples, for which pricing errors are analyzed separately in Section V, contain the following types of contracts: